-- To facilitate students in understanding the fundamental concepts of OM. - To facilitate students in learning how various business functions are related with OM. - To make students aware regarding how organizations have successfully employed qualitative and quantitative OM tools. - To show students how technology is changing the way OM was perceived in the organizations.
+- To facilitate students in understanding the fundamental concepts of OM. - To facilitate students in learning how various business functions are related with OM. - To aware students regarding how organizations have successfully employed qualitative and quantitative OM tools.

 On successful completion of this course, the students should be able to: